sidtalia/low-cost-multi-modal-approach-to-localization/README.md

 - [x] Implement manual, partial manual and auto modes with failsafes
 - [x] Trajectory generation and following
 - [x] Preemptive braking to allow for faster speeds (Tested upto 8m/s on worn out tires.
 Will test again with new tires (normal medium soft compound)
-- [x] Offline trajectory optimization given a set of waypoints (x,y) with a margin of adjustment and track width.
+- [x] Offline trajectory optimization given a set of waypoints (x,y) with a margin of adjustment and track width (WIP)
 - [ ] SONAR/LIDAR based obstacle avoidance for emergency braking (for some reason this part is taking a while).
 - [ ] Landmark based localization using computer vision (Jevois A33)
 - [ ] Opponent detection using Object matching (may or may not be faster than object detection) (Jevois A33)